What is Gamification?

 Gamification, being a buzz word, is not too clearly defined, and clients understand it very differently.
 For a long time gamification was a subject more appropriate for a PhD study than for a discussion with i-gaming clients.
 Basically, gamification tries to port some elements of game to some of the more mundane or boring work-related tasks.
 The theory goes, if you add elements of a game to a “thing” (so, gamifying it), this process makes that “thing” more interesting and rewarding, without the need to modify that “thing” itself.

-Good news – in practice the theory seems to hold.
+The good news: in practice the theory seems to hold.
 Gamification spices up serious and mundane tasks, adding a sense of fun and accomplishment.
 A good example of gamification done right is a very popular IT development Q&A site – stackoverflow.com, and its many clones.
-The basic idea is – experts answer pretty technical questions for free.
-However those experts receive achievements, badges and earn a reputation score, which seems to motivate many people to do a lot of highly technical, advanced work without any monetary compensation.
-Strictly speaking, it might not be the necessary secret ingredient for success, as it seems that wikipedia has the same model of highly qualified experts working for free, but stackoverflow’s model has proven itself to be successful and resilient, and many of its users find the experience rewarding and interesting.
+The basic idea is that experts answer pretty technical questions for free.
+However those experts receive achievements, badges and earn a reputation score, which seems to motivate many people to do a lot of highly-technical, advanced work without any monetary compensation.
+Strictly speaking, it might not be the necessary secret ingredient for success, as it seems that Wikipedia has the same model of highly qualified experts working for free, but stackoverflow’s model has proven itself to be successful and resilient, and many of its users find the experience rewarding and interesting.

-You may ask, how this relates to i-gaming?
+You may ask how this relates to i-gaming?
 Come to think of it – how can you gamify a game?
 It sounds like an oxymoron.
-A game already uses – or, at the very least, can freely use – all the right game elements, what else can you add there to make the experience more exciting and why?
-And should this work really be done by the casino operators instead of the game developers?
+A game already uses, or at the very least can freely use, all the right game elements, what else can you add there to make the experience more exciting and why?
+And should this work really be done by casino operators instead of game developers?

-Well, there are actually two big use cases for the gamification in the i-gaming industry.
-Both are very important, but are substantially different.
+Well, there are actually two big use cases for gamification in the i-gaming industry.
+Both are very important but substantially different.
 Let’s look at them in more detail.

 Online casino experience

 First, a casino operator might be interested in developing a unique, holistic environment for its players.
 So, this type of gamification is built around the casino itself, without any changes to the games.
-This allows the casino to develop a one-of-a-kind experience, that should results in sticky, loyal clients and build a sense of achievement around using the casino products.
+This allows the casino to develop a unique experience that should result in loyal clients and build a sense of achievement around using the casino products.
 Done right, this can be a very strong differentiator among hundreds of casinos, offering essentially the same games.

 Therefore, it makes sense to introduce a layer on top of the games, that makes playing the games at your casino more exciting, more fun and more rewarding.
 But can you go wrong with the gamification?
-The question each casino operator got to ask himself: what amount of gamification is too little and what amount of gamification is too much?
-There are already examples of too much gamification on the market, and it seems that locking a player in an artificial (and dare we say – boring) game built on top of standard casino games does not lead to success.
+The question each casino operator has to ask himself is what amount of gamification is too little and what amount of gamification is too much?
+There are already examples of too much gamification on the market, and it seems that locking a player in an artificial (and dare we say, boring) game built on top of standard casino games does not lead to success.